openlegend/core-rules/core/SRD.md

 **Description:** Whether through luck, extraordinary will, or exceptional courage, you are able to shake off banes quicker than others. \newline

-**Effect:** Any time you make a Resist roll, you have Advantage on the d20 roll (roll 2 d20 and keep the higher, contrary to major action rolls)
+**Effect:** Any time you take the Resist action, you roll the d20 twice and keep the higher result.

 ## Ritual Magic (I - III)